Dr Rachel A. Burns

 Teaching areas: Old English and Middle English literature; English Language; Manuscript studies

 I lecture on Old English in the Faculty of English for first-year (Prelims Paper 2) and finalist (FHS Course II Paper 1) undergraduates, and I teach postgraduate students on the MSt in English (650-1550).
-I am Stipendary Lecturer in English at Hertford College, where I teach Old and Middle English (Prelims Paper 2; FHS Course II Papers 1 and 2).
-I have taught English Language for the Department of Continuing Education, and I deliver classes and tutorials for the Material Texts course (FHS Course II Paper 5a).
+At Hertford College I teach Old and Middle English (Prelims Paper 2; FHS Course II Papers 1 and 2), and I have also taught FHS Course I Paper 2 at St Peter's College.
+I have taught English Language for the Department of Continuing Education, and I deliver Faculty classes and tutorials for the Material Texts course (FHS Course II Paper 5a).

-I am available to supervise undergraduate dissertations in medieval literature, and masters dissertations in pre-Conquest English and Anglo-Latin literature.
+I am available to supervise undergraduate dissertations in medieval literature, and masters dissertations in Old English and Anglo-Latin literature.

 I am interested in developing new tools for teaching, and exploring different approaches to pedagogy.
-I am co-editor of the annual newsletter published by the Teachers of Old English in Britain and Ireland (TOEBI).
+I was co-editor of the annual newsletter published by the Teachers of Old English in Britain and Ireland (TOEBI) from 2020 to 2022.

 I run a website which shares class plans, blog posts and book reviews related to a study of medieval literature through material culture (including manuscripts, materialism and digitisation).
 This includes a class plan aimed at tutors of undergraduate students, which uses objects from digital exhibitions to teach students about Old English riddles.
 You can access my site at www.saywhatiamcalled.co.uk